orkim/evennia-blog/README.md

-This is the source code to an Evennia based blog I am writing.
+This is the source code to a blog I am writing which focuses on my experiences while developing with Evennia.

 The code uses the static site generator pelican, and a theme provided by pelican-themes.
-Some of the paths/configs are hard coded for my particular set up, but everything in \content\ should be able to be generated with only minor fixes to the config files.
+Some of the paths/configs are hard coded for my particular set up.

+Everything in \content\ is the content I have generated for the blog and it should be relatively straight forward to get the site to generate.